lnemsick-simp/pupmod-simp-autofs/README.md

     and the support tail for `amd` configuration is unclear.

 * This module has no direct support for creating hesiod-formatted map files.

+  * You can use a `file` resource to manage a hesiod-formatted map file.
+Just make sure all of your custom map files that contain a direct map notify the `Exec['autofs_reload']` resource.

 * This module does not manage program executables that may be referenced in an auto.master entry.

+  * You can use a `file` resource to manage a program executable.

 SIMP Puppet modules are generally intended for use on Red Hat Enterprise Linux and compatible distributions, such as CentOS.
 Please see the [`metadata.json` file](./metadata.json)